-‘It’s that attention to detail’: MCK Architects' Steve Koolloos and Mark Cashman
+‘It’s that attention to detail’: MCK's Steve Koolloos and Mark Cashman

 It was the simplicity and those enormous panes of glass, being considerably less visually intrusive than all the other windows systems that were then generally used by architects.